DefinitionThis section has been translated automatically.

 - Findlay GH et al (1978) Erythrokeratolysis hiemalis--keratolytic winter erythema or 'Oudtshoorn skin'.

 Anew epidermal genodermatosis with its histological features.
 Br J Dermatol 98:491-495.

-- Ngcungcu T et al (2017) Duplicated Enhancer Region Increases Expression of CTSB and Segregates with Keratolytic Winter Erythema in South African and Norwegian Families.
-At J Hum Genet 100:737-750.
+- Ngcungcu T et al. (2017) Duplicated enhancer region Increases Expression of CTSB and Segregates with Keratolytic Winter Erythema in South African and Norwegian Families.
+Am J Hum Genet 100:737-750.